 Students are expected to keep their keys with them at all times.
 If a student is locked out of their room, the student may borrow a loan key from the Vaughn Center information desk.
 The student will have 24 hours to return the loan key; failure to do so will result in the student account being billed a late fee or lock change.
 Students are able to sign out a loan key at no cost three times.
 Thereafter, students are responsible to pay $10 the fourth time a key is checked out, $15 for the fifth and $20 for a sixth.
 Upon the seventh request, locks will be changed, and the student will be assessed the charge of a lock change.
 This amount will be billed to the student’s bursar account at the end of the semester.

 If a student loses their key, the student must report the loss to the Office of Residence Life or to the Vaughn Information Desk.
 Students can also report their key as lost in Residence by Symplicity.
+Additionally, if a student fails to return their key at time of move-out or via an Express Checkout Envelope, the keys will be noted as lost and the student will be charged.
 There is a charge of $100 to change the lock and $15 for each new key.
 The total amount will be billed to the student’s account.

 Residential students are assigned mailboxes to receive their mail in the University's Mail Services.
 Mail, including package and flower deliveries, will not be received in the residence hall lobbies or at students’ doors including the Barrymore Hotel.